On this page

 Send alerts to an external service

-Your organization may have an external web service that performs extra processing for specific Okta events, such as creating or deactivating a user lifecycle event.
-Okta provides a webhook feature called event hooks, where you can set up triggers at specific events in Okta to send event payloads to an external web service.
-Event hooks are asynchronous and do not affect existing Okta workflows.
+Your org may have an external web service that performs extra processing for specific Okta events, such as creating or deactivating a user lifecycle event.
+Okta provides a webhook feature called event hooks.
+They let you set up triggers at specific events in Okta to send event payloads to an external web service.
+Event hooks are asynchronous and don't affect existing Okta workflows.

-For a working example of an end-to-end event hook setup, see the Event hooks guide.
-For a list of events that support event hooks, see the Event Types catalog and search with the parameter event-hook-eligible
+For an example of an end-to-end event hook setup, see the Event hooks guide.
+For a list of events that support event hooks, see the Event Types catalog and search with the parameter event-hook-eligible.

 Monitor Okta with your custom tool

-You can build custom applications to monitor and analyze events in Okta using Okta SDKs and APIs.
+You can build custom apps to monitor and analyze events in Okta using Okta SDKs and APIs.

-Refer to the supported Event Types catalog for the list of events you can use to filter for the system logs you are interested in.
+Refer to the supported Event Types catalog for the list of events you can use to filter for the system logs you're interested in.

 See Useful System Log Queries (opens new window) for common system log query use cases.